 University of Western Ontario, Ontario Veterinary College

 Ali was the president of the New Brunswick Veterinary Medical Association in 2010-2011.
-She is also a member of the Canadian Veterinary Reserve and has volunteered her veterinary services in Africa, and in New Brunswick with Ca-r-ma (Cat Rescue Maritimes).
-Ali has also participated in the pet therapy program at local nursing homes with her dog Bailey for the past several years.
-In 2010, Ali was selected to attend the Emerging Leaders Program at the Canadian Veterinary Medical Association conference in Calgary.
-She is currently a member of the Board of Directors of the Fredericton SPCA.
+She was also a member of the Canadian Veterinary Reserve and has volunteered her veterinary services in Africa, and in New Brunswick with Ca-r-ma (Cat Rescue Maritimes).
+Ali was selected to attend the Emerging Leaders Program at the Canadian Veterinary Medical Association conference in Calgary.

-Dr. Crandlemire’s special interests and training include orthopedic surgery (cruciate surgery, patella luxation repair and fracture repair), acupuncture, laparopscopic surgery, and behavior in dogs and cats.
+Dr. Reid’s special interests and training include orthopedic surgery (cruciate surgery, patella luxation repair and fracture repair), acupuncture, laparopscopic surgery, and behavior in dogs and cats.